juhana/vorple-if.com/docs/listeners.md

 > expecting a specific key like space bar and rejects all other keys.

-The return value of a listener function is ignored, **except** if the listener returns a promise.
+The return value of a listener function is ignored, **except** if the listener returns a JavaScript promise.
 In that case the interpreter is paused until the promise resolves.
 The listener chain waits for the promise as well (the next listener won't be called before the previous resolves.)

-### Adding and removing listeners
+## Adding and removing listeners

 The method `vorple.addEventListener()` method is used to add listeners: